Course Start Date

 FEE-HELP is a student loan scheme funded by the Commonwealth Government to help eligible students pay their tuition fees.
 Find out more Study Assist website.

 In addition to tuition fees, there may be additional resource and/or field trip fees to undertake this course.
-Students may also be required to purchase textbooks for each subject they are enrolled in.
+Students will be required to buy textbooks for most subjects they are enrolled in.

 PAYMENT OPTIONS AND ASSISTANCE